1 June, 2022

-UX is crucial for the success of an app, which is why we’ve decided to review two competing companies that rely heavily on their apps: Gorillas and Flink.
+UX is crucial for the success of an app, which is why we’ve decided to review two competing companies that rely heavily on their apps: Gorillas vs Flink.

 For those not familiar with them, these are two q-commerce companies based in Berlin.
 Quick commerce is the next evolutionary step in e-commerce and delivery: Customers place orders that they receive very shortly after.